kubero-dev/docs/docs/Installation/configuration.md

 ## Authentication
-The UI has a built-in authentication to restrict access.
+The Kubero UI has a built-in authentication to restrict access.
 All methods can be used simultaneously.

 ### Local
-This may fit for single users and very small teams.
-The authentication credentials are stored in the environment variable KUBERO_USERS as a base64 encoded string.
+This setup is suitable for individual users or very small teams (up to 8 credentials).
+Authentication credentials are stored in the environment variable `KUBERO_USERS` as a base64-encoded string.

 :::caution